LBHackney-IT/API-Playbook/docs/compatibility.md

 There are two techniques to change APIs without breaking them:

-  - follow rules for compatible extensions
+  - follow rules for compatible extensions.

-  - introduce new API versions and still support older versions
+  - introduce new API versions and still support older versions.

 We strongly encourage using compatible API changes and discourage versioning.
 The following guidelines for service providers and consumers enable us to make compatible changes without versioning.